Northumberland Park, London

 Northumberland Park is a suburban area in the Tottenham area of London Borough of Haringey, in Greater London, England.
 It is largely residential, consisting of houses and flats.
 It is the location of Tottenham Hotspur Stadium, the home ground of Tottenham Hotspur F.C.
 The ward is represented by three Labour councillors.
-It is named after the Northumberland family who originally owned the land, the family included Harry Hotspur, who Tottenham Hotspur Football Club are named after.
+It is named after the Northumberland family who originally owned the land, the family included Henry Percy (nicknamed Harry Hotspur), who Tottenham Hotspur Football Club are named after.